malev/dotfiles/README.md

 ---

 Vimrc is a fork from [@fisadev](https://twitter.com/fisadev)'s coolest project: [fisa-vim](https://github.com/fisadev/fisa-vim-config).
 With minor changes, python agnostic and more Ruby and Rails friendly.
+I have remapped CapsLock to Esc.
+That will prevent many head aches on vim usage.

 Vim's shortcuts
 ---------------